nompiloMalinga/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u -script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~:script that deletes all files in the current working directory that end with the character ~.
+mv [[:upper:]]* /tmp/u -script that moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~:script that deletes all files in the current working directory that end with the character ~. mkdir -p welcome/to/school - script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.